Music composed by David Fanshawe for David Gladwell’s film 1975 Requiem for a Village.

 On the way back to Fittleworth from the Mens I walked dowm the lane to the west of the Serpents Trail

 I heard a snuffling sound whilst walking down the lane, and looked over a hedge and saw a pig thoroughly enjoying acorns that had fallen from a pedunculate oak in a field.
-The pig was not in common pasture woodland; it was in a field; it was not a native species, it was probably a Vietnamese Pot-Bellied Pig; it was not livestock, it was probably a pet; but the sight and sound of a pig enjoying acorns from an Oak in the countryside paradoxically strangely drew me more toward the medieval past than any other experience of the day.
+The pig was not in common pasture woodland; it was in a field; it was not a native species, it was probably a Vietnamese Pot-Bellied Pig; it was not livestock, it was probably a pet; but the sight and sound of a pig enjoying acorns from an Oak in the countryside paradoxically strangely drew me more toward the medieval past of the landscape than any other experience of the day.

 “Markstakes Common is a small nature reserve with a mix of landscapes; grassland, ancient woodland, wood pasture and mire.
 Past use is likely to have been bracken harvesting, rough pasturage and ad hoc extraction of timber” Friends of Markstakes Common